flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     - The throttle in the cockpit should move to TOGA when you set your controller to full thrust.
     - The throttle in the cockpit should move to IDLE or FULL REVERSE when you set your controller to the lowest possible setting.

-If the tests are successful please move to the next chapter.
-Otherwise, go through this chapter again to fix any issues.
+If the tests are successful, please move to the next chapter.
+Otherwise, go through this chapter again to resolve any issues.

 !!! danger "PLEASE DO NOT SKIP THE SECTION ABOVE"